agentflare-ai/agentml/README.md

 - Cross-industry standardization enables broad ecosystem
 - **True interoperability**: Just as HTML enabled the web, AgentML enables the agentic ecosystem

-## Remote Agent Communication
+## Remote Agent Communication 🚧

+> **🚧 In Development**: The IOProcessor interface is designed and documented here, but implementations are still being built.
+The architecture follows W3C SCXML standards and will enable distributed agent communication.

-AgentML includes **built-in support for distributed agent communication** using the W3C SCXML IOProcessor interface.
-This enables agents to communicate across processes, machines, and networks using standard protocols.
+AgentML is designed to support **distributed agent communication** using the W3C SCXML IOProcessor interface.
+This will enable agents to communicate across processes, machines, and networks using standard protocols.

 ### IOProcessor Architecture